ColaNut/CapaReal/README.md

 Test    -- update the getRoughMed_Mag.m
         -- fix K_2 matrix

-0910:
-Cervix MQS; loadParas_Colon and Plot E^(0) field for cervixEQS Modification of liver therml properties, electrode size and position in liverEQS, computational domain in liverEQS.
+09/10:   Cervix MQS; loadParas_Colon and Plot E^(0) field for cervixEQS
+        Modification of liver therml properties, electrode size and position in liverEQS, computational domain in liverEQS.
         Test different epsilon of insulator; modify the sigma of bolus.

-0914:
-Fail to test intra-cervical electrodes and a pair of coils with opposite direction.
+09/14:   Fail to test intra-cervical electrodes and a pair of coils with opposite direction.
         Implement: determination of SegMed for cervix model; liver plotting; \xi of HCC; Geometric parameters of cervix
         Notes: Fix the problem of Vrtx_bndry and BndryTable, where the former is for the filling of K and the latter is for the filling of d_k.

-0921:
-Build a small model to test for the xy-coil.
+09/21:   Build a small model to test for the xy-coil.
-First version of SegMed with EQS and MQS temperature report..
+        First version of SegMed with EQS and MQS temperature report.

+09/22:  Suspended version of rough resolution (esophageal cancer)